Countering Violent Extremism Locally (book project):

 Militias, Conflict and Politics?
 Oh My!

 This research examines the intersection of militias and civil conflict.
-In Contracting Security: When do states use militia groups in civil conflict? (under review), I examine why and when governments choose to delegate the use of violence to militia groups during civil conflict.
+In Contracting Security: When do states use militia groups in civil conflict?
+(R&R at Security Studies), I examine why and when governments choose to delegate the use of violence to militia groups during civil conflict.
 In the paper, I explain the Iraqi government’s selective use of militias during Iraq’s conflict against ISIS.

 ISIS isn’t the only group that loves to use social media to rally the troops and disseminate propaganda.
 In this ongoing project, using data from Twitter, I examine Shia militia group use of social media during the Iraq conflict to understand militia propaganda strategies and how these strategies change throughout a conflict.